About Bora Bora, French Polynesia

 Marae Tainapa: This is an archaeological site located on the hillside before the Brasserie de Tahiti.
 Finding the entrance is not an easy task, so visitors have to be keen to spot the opening.

 Marae Fare Opu: Bora Bora is famous for its well preserved maraes.
 This marae features petroglyphs of turtles that are carved into massive coral stones.
 Turtles were believed to the favorite of the gods and as such were offered as a sacrifice by carving them into Ahu stones.
-This particular marae is located on the lagoon side of the stone, a short distance away from the former American Submarine Base during World War II.
+This particular marae is located on the lagoon side of the stone, shortly after the former American Submarine Base during World War II.

 Luxury Lodging in Bora Bora